Falguni-M/CI-CD_with_Machine_learning/README.md

 # CI-CD_with_Machine_learning

-With the help of the Git plugin Jenkins can easily pull source code from any Git repository that the Jenkins build node can access.<br/>
+With the help of the Git plugin Jenkins can easily pull source code from any Git repository that the Jenkins build node can access.<br/></br>

 The GitHub plugin extends upon that integration further by providing improved bi-directional integration with GitHub.
 Allowing you to set up a Service Hook which will hit your Jenkins instance every time a change is pushed to GitHub.<br/>
 Jenkins's job creation is an effortless process, In this article, we will learn how to create a job in Jenkins and configure project cloning from the Git.<br/>
-Let’s get started :<br/>
+Let’s get started :<br/></br>

-First we wite a code in code_file2.py file.<br/>
+First we write a code in code_file2.py file.<br/>
 The code is given in the repository.<br/>

 ### Creating a dockerfile :